haroldchoi/haroldchoi/index.md

 Perform necessary data pre-processing steps and fed into any classification algorithm within the Scikit-Learn Python module.
 Given a dataset with loan history, salary and other descriptive features of loan applicants, various algorithm are used to perform predictions on loan approval or rejection of a bank.

+[Stock price analysis and prediction of SEA Limited, Alibaba, Tencent]

 ---